etbrem/EasySailBot/README.md

 - add movies and TV shows to the torrent client using magnet URLs
 - list/stop/start/delete torrents
 - disable specific files in a torrent
+- convert torrent videos to mp4 format which will most likely be castable
+- cast videos to devices on the network (UPnP)
+- control playback on devices on the network (UPnP)

 `python3 telegram_transmission_bot.py`